governify/governify-web/content/quickstart/auditing-agile-2.0.md

 This is a guided setup wizard with extra options to deploy the system.

 #### Prerequisites
-- Linux server with the following installed packages:
+- Linux server with yum package installer or with the following packages already preinstalled:
    - docker
    - docker-compose
 - A domain with the ability to modify DNS records.